developerHobday/snowflake/queries/README.md

 ```

 The default warehouse - small - will take a long time to run the queries.
-Recommended to create another virtual warehouse for optimal runtime.
+Recommended to create a large virtual warehouse for faster runtime.
+Snowflake ran the queries on a 2xlarge warehouse for tuning.

 ## Future Queries